kgspace/KG_papers/Math Spaces for ML.md

 - **Only one Hilbert Space** All Euclidean spaces of the same basis cardinality are isometrically isomorphic, there is, in a sense, only one inner-product space. 本质上只有一个希尔伯特空间

 ### Banach Space
 **Advantages**
 - **Rich Geometric Structures** Banach spaces possess much richer geometric structures, which are potentially useful for developing learning algorithms.
 - **Uniformly smooth and Uniformly convex** A norm from a Banach space is invoked without being induced from an inner product.
 Banach spaces: the uniformly smooth and uniformly convex spaces.

+### Polar Coordinate System
+**Advantages**
+-**Semantic Hierarchy** HAKE maps entities into the polar coordinate system, where the radial coordinate corresponds to the modulus information and the angular coordinate corresponds to the phase information.  ----from **HAKE**
+- **Rotation-Invariant features**   ----from **Polar Coordinate Convolutional Neural Network: From Rotation-Invariance to Translation-Invariance.**

 ### Topological Space
 **Advantages**